Bye 2020, Hi 2020!!

 Film Photography by Paul Perrault

-This project is the art direction I created for my graphic design studio.
+This is the art direction I created for my graphic design studio.
 I wanted to show my personal aesthetic through a simple and clean design.
 It includes a stationery set with letterhead and envelope, business cards, quote and invoice templates, my personal resumé.

 United we Stand, Divided we Fall